-Behavioral Health and Wellness Requirements (28)
+Behavioral Health and Wellness Requi rements (27-28)

-Select one of the following: 3
+Select one of the following: 2-3

-PSYC 100 Introduction n to the Profession 3
+PSYC 100 Introduction to the Profession 3

-LCHS 100 Introduction n to the Professions 2
+LCHS 100 Introduction to the Professions 2

-SSCI 100 Introduction n to the Profession 3
+SSCI 100 Introduction to the Profession 3

-PSYC 221 Introduction n to Psychological Science 3
+PSYC 221 Introduction to Psychological Science 3

-PSYC 330 Health Psyc chology 3
+PSYC 330 Health Psychology 3

-PSYC 204 Research M lethods in Behavioral Science 4
+PSYC 204 Research Methods in Behavioral Science 4

-PSYC 310 Social Psyc hology 3
+PSYC 310 Social Psychology 3

-or SOC 208 Social Psyc hology and Society
+or SOC 208 Social Psychology and Society

-PSYC 409 Psychologic cal Testing 3
+PSYC 409 Psychological Testing 3

-or SSCI 480 Introduction n to Survey Methodology
+or SSCI 480 Introduction to Survey Methodology

-SOC 200 Introduction n to Sociology 3
+SOC 200 Introduction to Sociology 3

-SSCI 321 Social Inequ uality 3
+SSCI 321 Social Inequality 3

 Select one of the following: 3

-COM 421 Technical C ommunication 3
+COM 421 Technical Communication 3

-COM 428 Verbal and V Visual Communication 3
+COM 428 Verbal and Visual Communication 3

-COM 435 Intercultura l Communication 3
+COM 435 Intercultural Communication 3

-Behavioral Health and Wellness Electives (30)
+Behavioral Health and Wellness Electi ves (30)

-Complete an area of specialization (15 credit hours credit hours of Behavioral Health & Wellness elective ), 3 credit hours from each of the remaining specializations and 9 yes 30
+Complete an area of specialization (15 nine credit hours of Behavioral Health $\bar{\rm 5}$ credit hours), three credit hours from each of the remaining specializations and & Wellness electives $^1$ 30

 Mathematics Requirements (8-10)

-PSYC 203 Undergradu ate Statistics for the Behavioral Sciences 4
+PSYC 203 Undergraduate Statistics for the Behavioral Sciences 4

 Mathematics Elective 4-6

 Capstone Project (3)

-Select 3 credit hours 3
+Select three credit hours 3

 Computer Science Requirement (2)

-CS 105 Introduction n to Computer Programming 2
+CS 105 Introduction to Computer Programming 2

 or CS 110 Computing Principles

 Natural Sciences Requirements (10-11)

 See IIT Core Curriculum, section D (p.
-36) 10-11
+40) 10-11

 Interprofessional Projects (IPRO) (6)

 See IIT Core Curriculum, section E (p.
-37) 6
+4 41) 6

-Humanities and Social Sciences Requirements (21)
+Humanities and Social Sciences Requ irements (21)

-See IIT Core Curriculum, sections B and C (p.
-36) 21
+See IIT Core Curriculum, sections B an d C (p.
+40) 21

 Free Electives (15-18)

 Select 15-18 credit hours 15-18

-Specializations in Health Psychology, Public Health, or Nutrition require 15 credit hours in the area of specialization and at least 3 credit hours from each of the other two specializations.
-The remaining 9 credit hours may be taken from any of the three specializations or from the list of other Behavioral Health and Wellness electives.
+Specializations in Health Psychology, Public Health, or Nutrition require 15 credit hours in the area of specialization and at least three credit hours from each of the other two specializations.
+The remaining nine credit hours may be taken from any of the three specializations or from the list of other Behavioral Health and Wellness electives.
 Please see the Specializations tab on this page.

-At the level of MATH 119 or above.
+2 At the level of MATH 119 or above.